Jim Cronin (zookeeper): Monkey World

 Cronin could hardly believe that his small refuge centre had grown into a thriving rescue centre for primates from around the world.
 Monkey World worked with the Ping Tung Rescue Centre in Taiwan in stopping the illegal smuggling of apes from the wild, and Monkey World was able to re-home some of the primates from the Ping Tung Rescue Centre, including Bornean orangutans and different species of gibbon.
-Monkey World started working with foreign governments in the prevention of primate smuggling for pet trades, including the pet trade in Britain which allowed citizens to keep exotic small monkeys without being able to care for them properly or meet their substantial needs.
+Monkey World started working with foreign governments in the prevention of primate smuggling for pet trades, including the exotic pet trade in Britain which allowed citizens to keep primates as pets without being able to care for them properly or meet their substantial needs.
 Cronin and Alison travelled to places around the world, investigating animal trades, especially the trade and exploitation of primates.

 Cronin's sanctuary had successfully recruited a number of Primate Care Staff who see that the day-to-day requirements of the primates are met.
 Veterinary consultants were brought in to help treat the animals and Adoption Schemes were set up to allow the park to continue its rescue and rehabilitation work.
 The biggest rescue the centre undertook was that of the 19 retired stump-tailed macaques from a medical research laboratory in the UK; but the rescue mission in 2008, of the 88 capuchin monkeys from a medical research laboratory in Chile, took the record of the largest rescue of primates in the world.

 In 2006, Cronin was awarded an MBE by Queen Elizabeth II for services to animal welfare he was accompanied by Robert Pitts.
 Cronin has also received the Jane Goodall Award.

 The television series Monkey Business (made by Meridian Broadcasting and shown on ITV Meridian in the UK and on Animal Planet worldwide) has documented the Cronin's frequent rescue missions and undercover investigations throughout Europe and Asia for the past 10 years.
 Beginning in 2007, Monkey Business was replaced with Monkey Life, which also documents the goings-on within Monkey World.